Mediterranean Fettuccine Recipe

 - 1/4 cup minced fresh basil

 - 1 package (4 ounces) crumbled feta cheese

 - 1. In a small saucepan, bring broth to a boil.
 Remove from the heat; add tomatoes.
 Let stand for 5-7 minutes.
 Cut tomatoes into thin slices and return to broth; set aside.

 - 2. Cook fettuccine according to package directions.
-Meanwhile, in a large nonstick skillet coated with cooking spray, saute peppers and onions in oil for 3-4 minutes or until tender.
-Add garlic; cook 1 minute longer.
+Meanwhile, in a large nonstick skillet coated with cooking spray, saute the peppers, onions and garlic in oil for 3-4 minutes or until tender.
 Reduce heat.
 Stir in the olives, basil, capers, oregano and reserved tomato mixture; heat through.

 Reviews for Mediterranean Fettuccine

 "I'm rating this as a good recipe.
 It probably is better then my rating because of the ingredients I used.
 I didn't have fresh basil so I used dried and I used whole wheat fettuccine which the taste is certainly not the same as white pasta but it's healthier."